givensuman/hookmart/README.md

 ### useInterval

-Creates an `setInterval` from the supplied callback and delay (in milliseconds).
+Creates a `setInterval` from the supplied callback and delay (in milliseconds).

 Example usage: